-- debt and equity issuance costs and debt commitment fees the cost charged by debt and equity arrangers for the amount of finance required, and the costs charged by debt issuers for making funds available to borrowers to use; and - financing cost during construction the return investors require for committing capital before the asset is fully constructed and is being utilised.
+- debt and equity issuance costs and debt commitment fees the cost charged by debt and equity arrangers for the amount of finance required, and the costs charged by debt issuers for making funds available to borrowers to use; and - the financing cost during construction the return investors require for committing capital before the asset is fully constructed and is being utilised, and hence before revenues commence.

-The current market procedure provides for the notional investor in the generic power station project to recover "financing costs" as part of the capital cost of the project (as parameter "M" in the CAPCOST function).
-This is assumed to mean the costs of initial raising of debt and equity finance.
+The current Market Procedure provides for the notional investor in the generic power station project to recover 'financing costs' as part of the capital cost of the project (as parameter 'M' in the CAPCOST function).
+This is assumed to include the costs of initial raising of debt and equity finance.
 As such, in this study the estimation of AFUDC is concerned only with the financing cost during construction.
-This is estimated as rate of return of the WACC on accumulated costs.
+This is estimated as a rate of return equal to the WACC on accumulated costs.